-Natural pest management recommends alternatives to herbicides and insecticides that should be considered friendly fire; they destroy not only the bug but also its innate enemies.
+Natural pest management recommends alternatives to herbicides and other toxic chemicals that should be considered friendly-fire; they destroy not only the bug in question but also its innate enemies.

-The first thought for those committed to permaculture is planting a diverse group of plants.
-There's nothing more a bug will like than a monoculture garden or farm; it can move straight from one plant to its nearest neighbour creating mayhem; that's why Fall armyworm, for example, is so destructive.
+The first thought for those committed to permaculture is planning a diverse group of seeds.
+There is nothing more a bug likes than a monoculture garden or farm; it can move straight from one plant to its nearest neighbour creating mayhem.
+That is why army-worm, for example, is so destructive in a corn field.

-We found for example that instead of planting a row of pole legumes that last season were under attack from the Mexican bean beetle, setting seeds along a fence covered with granadilla plants gave a measure of protection; it's known as interplanting.
+We found for example that instead of planting a row of pole legumes that last season were under attack from the Mexican bean beetle, setting seeds along a fence covered with granadilla plants gave a measure of protection; it is known as interplanting.

 Likewise, herbicides would kill many of the indigenous weeds that those natural pollinators would rely on once your crop of beans is over.

-Having a wide variety of plants in the garden, and in farmlands commits to the pollinators that we as a human race are so dependent on; every third mouthful we eat is dependent on honeybees carry pollen between flowers.
+Having a wide variety of plants in the garden, and in farmlands commits to the insects that we as a human race are so dependent on; every third mouthful we eat is totally reliant on honeybees that carry pollen between flowers.

-For example, the yield from a field of sunflowers increases by 35 percent if honeybees are introduced to fully pollinate the plants.
+For example, the yield from a field of sunflowers is increased by 35 percent if honeybees are introduced to fully pollinate the plants.
 The use of insecticides would totally destroy that symbiotic relationship.

 Natural pest management recognises that these chemicals kill friend and foe alike.

-Wandering around the summer garden we noticed that pollinators like honeybees and butterflies particularly love the broccoli family, sweet basil and citrus; and avocados too.
-Planting these around the garden supports the friendly insects that a healthy environment is so dependent on.
+Wandering around the summer backyard we noticed that pollinators like honeybees and butterflies particularly love the broccoli family, sweet basil and citrus; and avocados too.
+Planting these around the patch supports the friendly insects that an environmentally friendly garden is so dependent on.

-Just as our bodies are dependent on a wide variety of coloured foods for optimal health, so our pollinators would benefit from butternut, peas and beans and a wide variety of fruit and vegetable plants in our gardens.
+Just as our bodies are dependent on a wide variety of coloured foods for optimal well-being, so our bees would benefit from the pollen of butternut, peas and beans; and a wide variety of fruit and vegetable plants in our gardens.

-Add to these the indigenous plants like aloes and the much loved halleria lucida that provides an abundance of flowers loved by many insects and birds, and the health of our pollinators is undergirded.
+Add to these the indigenous plants like aloes and the much loved spekboom that provides an abundance of flowers sought by many insects and birds, and the condition of our pollinators is under-girded.

 Even the blackjack weed provides a lot of nectar for insects when all else may be drying up.